kroma-network/kroma/specs/withdrawals.md

   withdrawal.

 Withdrawals are initiated on L2 via a call to the Message Passer predeploy contract, which records the important properties of the message in its storage.
-Withdrawals are finalized on L1 via a call to the `KanvasPortal` contract, which proves the inclusion of this withdrawal message.
+Withdrawals are finalized on L1 via a call to the `KromaPortal` contract, which proves the inclusion of this withdrawal message.

 In this way, withdrawals are different from [deposits][g-deposits] which make use of a special transaction type in the